-Here’s why the politically-motivated protests are happening and how they will affect your trip.
+Here’s why the politically motivated protests are happening and how they could affect your trip.

-For several days during the past two weeks, protesters have filled Hong Kong’s streets, blocking roads and demonstrating against Hong Kong’s top official, chief executive Carrie Lam, who has attempted to pass an extradition bill that many say would weaken the protections around those who live in the semi-autonomous territory.
+Since June, protesters have taken to Hong Kong’s streets, blocking roads and demonstrating against Hong Kong’s top official, chief executive Carrie Lam, who attempted to pass an extradition bill that many say would have weakened the protections around those who live in the semi-autonomous territory.
 Lam agreed to suspend the bill in early September and it was officially withdrawn in October, but protesters continue to rally for democratic freedoms, including universal suffrage and inquiries into police brutality.

 Here’s what travelers need to know about visiting Hong Kong right now.

-Travelers should monitor the situation via social media and news.
-Some of the best local outlets are:
+Travelers should follow the situation via social media and news.
+Some of the best local outlets:

 For additional assistance, contact the U.S. Consulate General Hong Kong & Macau by telephone using the following numbers: 852-2841-2211 or 852-2523-9011 (after hours).
 It can also be reached by email, at email@example.com.

 Some 100 art institutions also went on strike on June 12, closing their doors in solidarity with the protesters.
 They’ve since reopened, but if you’re traveling to Hong Kong while more demonstrations are planned, be sure to check the website of any attraction you’d like to visit.